Hurricane Rita: Texas

+Hurricane-force winds extended inland across eastern Texas, causing damage to an estimated 771,000 acres of timber.
+Cities in the "Golden Triangle" formed by Beaumont, Port Arthur, and Orange, sustained extensive wind damage.
+The water treatment plant in Port Neches was heavily damaged.
+According to an October 25, 2005, Disaster Center report, 4,526 single-family dwellings were destroyed in Orange and Jefferson counties.
+Major damage was sustained by 14,256 additional single-family dwellings, and another 26,211 single-family dwellings received minor damage.
+Mobile homes and apartments also sustained significant damage or total destruction.

 Coastal areas farther south in Texas were flooded, including low-lying roadways in Corpus Christi.
 High tides occurred as far south as South Padre Island.
 There, the high waves and tides breached the dunes, closing beaches and inundating parts of Texas State Highway 100.
 The sand entered beachside condominiums, although there was little damage in the region.
 Farther inland in the Dallas–Fort Worth metroplex, the winds caused minor tree and roof damage.

-North of Houston, the 2.5 mi Lake Livingston dam sustained substantial damage from powerful waves driven by wind gusts of up to 117 mph and officials started an emergency release of water to lessen pressure on the dam.
-A number of news outlets reported on Sunday, September 25, 2005, that the discharge put lives at risk downstream and threatened a major bridge.
-Repairs to the dam were expected to take months to complete.
+North of Houston, the 2.5 mi Lake Livingston dam sustained substantial damage from powerful waves driven by wind gusts of up to 117 mph.
+The strong winds produced high waves and a 1.5 ft storm surge along the dam, which caused $20 million worth of damage to the riprap, or support structure.
+Operators released water levels by 4 ft to stabilize the structure.
 After water levels were lowered and an inspection was conducted by national and local experts, the dam was declared stable late on Monday, September 26, 2005.

-Rita's landfall in extreme Southwest Louisiana spared southeast and east Texas far greater damage from storm surge.
-In particular, Texas's coastal communities around Galveston Bay, located to the west of where the storm came ashore, were largely protected from Rita's storm surge by her fortuitous path.
-However, Sabine Pass experienced a significant storm surge, which destroyed much of the community.
-The town was featured on an episode of Extreme Makeover: Home Edition, which built a new fire station in the community.
-The new fire station was later destroyed in Hurricane Ike, which struck the Texas coast in 2008.

-Prudently, a mandatory evacuation of Southeast Texas had been issued before Rita's landfall by both local and state governments.
-As a result of Governor Perry's disaster declaration, many residents displaced by or returning home to the aftermath of Rita were able to take advantage of up to sixty days of hotel rooms, generators, chainsaws, and monetary assistance by FEMA.